4MaxR/chapel-www/src/content/download.md

    - For Debian based distributions (Debian, Ubuntu, etc), use: `apt install ./<chapel package name>`

 Caveats:
-- Using these packages means that parts of the Chapel runtime may not be compiled optimally for your architecture (e.g. the BigInteger and Regex modules may result in degraded performance).
-Users wanting maximum performance that makes use of their specific hardware should build Chapel from source, [manually](#source) or using [Spack](#spack).
 - The bundled GASNet multi-locale configuration is a portable implementation based on GASNet-EX/UDP, so won't take advantage of high-performance networks.
 - The bundled SLURM/libfabric multi-locale configuration is experimental and may not work with all providers.
 It is known to work with the tcp and efa providers.
 """